 Rev 1: Revised the text based on the suggestion during the presentation to preserve most of the baseline operation and focus on the bug.

 Rev 2: Revised the text with better wording based on the discussion.

+Rev 3: Further revision based on the discussion during the presentation.

 Interpretation of a Motion to Adopt